stefanofa/awesome/TOPICS.md

 *   [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a free analytics DBMS for big data

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

+*   [octokit/octokit.js](https://github.com/octokit/octokit.js) - The all-batteries-included GitHub SDK for Browsers, Node.js, and Deno.

+*   [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code

+*   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.

+*   [smeijer/spin-delay](https://github.com/smeijer/spin-delay) - Smart spinner helper for React, to manage the duration of loading states.

+*   [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀

+*   [statelyai/xstate](https://github.com/statelyai/xstate) - State machines and statecharts for the modern web.

+*   [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app

+*   [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.

+*   [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups

+*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
+Built with 💜 by the Trigger.dev team.

 ## ide